bglendenning/itemtimingtrainer/README.md

 # Customization

 Though Item Timing Trainer is designed to represent Quake Live item properties, various features can be customized to represent other games or desired scenarios.
-To do so, clone the repository and edit `index.html`.
+To do so, clone the repository and make the desired changes.
 To test changes, open the local copy of `index.html` in a web browser.

 ## Items

-Items are [defined](index.html#L864-L889) in the `Items` class.
+Items are [defined](scripts/main.js#L563-L588) in the `Items` class.

 * `presentationName`: The name to present when logging item clicks.
 * `domElementId`: A valid DOM element ID for use in creating the item's DOM element.